• Skip to primary navigation

 First time visitors to Berlin often don’t grasp just how big the city is until they arrive, at which point they realize they need to rearrange their itinerary so that they’re not wasting half the day on the subway.
 And with so many things to do and see, how can you possibly fit everything into your trip?

 Well, you can’t.
-I’ve been living in Berlin since 2019 and I still haven’t experienced all that the city has to offer.
-However, I’ve seen a whole heck of a lot and finally decided to pour my knowledge into a detailed 3-day itinerary to make your travel planning even easier.
+I’ve been living in Berlin since 2019 and I still haven’t experienced all that the city has to offer!
+However, I’ve seen a whole heck of a lot and finally decided to pour my knowledge into a detailed itinerary to make planning your 3 days in Berlin easier.

 My goal with this Berlin 3-day itinerary is to take you to places that locals also love so that you get a real feel for the city and don’t just see the absolute most touristy things (although you’ll see the top attractions as well!).